iamcal/lib_sanitize/readme.txt

 	# if you don't have iconv either, you can use pure php
 	$GLOBALS['sanitize_extension'] = SANITIZE_EXTENSION_PHP;

-	# mbstring (the default) is the fastest.
+	# iconv is the fastest, but supports less encodings and is broken on some platforms.
-	# iconv is still fast, but slower than mbstring and supports less encodings.
+	# mbstring (the default) is still very fast and supports many encodings.
 	# pure php mode only supports UTF-8 and ISO-8859-1 (Latin-1) and is very slow.
 ?>